scotow/goxy/README.md

 ssh -p 2222 localhost
 ```

-SSH Reverse tunnel option can be used to connect from home to the company's computer:
+SSH Reverse tunnel option can be used to connect from home to the company's computer

 ```sh
 ssh -p 2222 -R 2222:localhost:22 my.home.com
 ```

-Then while at home:
+Then while at home

 ```sh
 ssh -p 2222 localhost